chainstack/docs/docs/tutorials/filecoin/deploy-an-erc20-token-on-filecoin-with-hardhat.md

 * The Filecoin address.
 * The actor type (EVM) in this case.
-* The contract balance (I sent 1 tFIL)
+* The contract balance (1 tFIL was sent)
 * How many messages are recorded, and time details.

 At the bottom, you will see a recap of the messages, showing:

 * The transaction to deploy the actor calling the `CreateExternal` method.
-* A [transaction I made using MetaMask](https://hyperspace.filfox.info/en/message/bafy2bzaceca4pindhk3qlvptv4huumvfztmpm7t33yqzoqqlhyym6vlwuufxg) sending 1000 CFL from the wallet back to the actor.
+* A [transaction made using MetaMask](https://hyperspace.filfox.info/en/message/bafy2bzaceca4pindhk3qlvptv4huumvfztmpm7t33yqzoqqlhyym6vlwuufxg) sending 1000 CFL from the wallet back to the actor.
-* A [transaction](https://hyperspace.filfox.info/en/message/bafy2bzacea5jp2xzhmb35t7l36bddvqyamfllgrlymjfwi6d4n2p4pd4ktoty) where I sent 1 tFIL to the actor.
+* A [transaction](https://hyperspace.filfox.info/en/message/bafy2bzacea5jp2xzhmb35t7l36bddvqyamfllgrlymjfwi6d4n2p4pd4ktoty) where 1 tFIL was sent to the actor.

 ## Conclusion